-The Big Thompson River flows roughly 75 miles eastward from its headwaters in Rocky Mountain National Park through Estes Park and Loveland to its confluence with the South Platte River on Colorado’s Front Range.
+The Big Thompson River flows roughly 75 miles eastward from its headwaters in Rocky Mountain National Park through Estes Park and Loveland to its confluence with the South Platte River.
 The watershed includes the Big Thompson River, the North Fork of the Big Thompson, the Little Thompson River, Buckhorn Creek, Glacier Creek, and all tributaries prior to joining the South Platte southwest of Greeley.
+Watershed Maps

 Water originating in the Big Thompson River Watershed is shared by more than 800,000 people and used for residential, commercial, agricultural, recreation, and tourism purposes.
 In addition to its importance as a water supply, a healthy Big Thompson River provides wildlife habitat and aesthetic benefits enjoyed by residents and visitors alike.